 Defending the Problem

-There is a odd mutant form of this pattern where in the problem solver becomes the problem’s advocate.
+Perversely this leads to a pattern where in the problem solver becomes the problem’s advocate.
 Defending it.
 Assuring the problem persists, that it survives.
-This happens when the problem solver’s survival becomes tightly linked to the problem’s survival.
+It when the problem solver’s survival becomes tightly linked to the problem’s survival.
 When they have become codependent.

 Clay sketches this out nicely in his new book (go get a copy).